cloudapp/help/_posts/0050-01-01-custom-domain.md

 ---
 layout: master
 title: Using A Custom Domain
+category: faq
+excerpt: You own an awesome domain.
+Why not put it to work?
+Add some flair to
+         your drop links by using your own domain in place of our cl.ly.
 ---

 Custom domains let you share your files with a URL like `example.com/a1b2`.
 This